 If you see UPDATE LICENSES and Your licenses aren’t valid for this version of inFlow, it means your program is running an inFlow version that’s outside of your maintenance plan.

 When you first purchased inFlow, the licenses also come with 1 year free maintenance plan.
-This maintenance plan includes any updates we release.
-After a year you can choose to renew the maintenance plan for another year to get more updates, or let the maintenance expire but still remain on the version you’re on and continue using inFlow without updating.
+After a year you can choose to renew the maintenance plan for another year if you wish to continue receiving in-depth support for the program.

 If you try to install / update inFlow with an expired maintenance plan, you’ll get the message above.